 Have a Legal Question?
 We Have Answers

-When you need to learn more about your rights, the attorneys at Zirkin & Schmerling Law can help.
+When you need to learn more about your rights or filing a lawsuit, the attorneys at Zirkin & Schmerling Law can help.
 Contact us or call us at 410-356-4455to set up an appointment with one of our experienced dog bite lawyers today.